 You know your cat better than anybody else.
 Some cats will greatly appreciate a visit from the veterinarian.
 Sick and stressed cats are very prone to losing their appetite.
 A visit from their human family can be just what is needed to perk them up.

 Some pet owners choose to bring a little part of home to the surgery for their cat.
 Maybe a blanket or a favourite cat toy.
 If the veterinarian says it’s okay, they may bring in some food for your cat to eat too.
-When I had a very sick cat at the vet who was refusing to eat, I was allowed to bring in some cooked chicken and I hand fed him that.
+When I had a very sick cat at the vet who was refusing to eat, I was allowed to bring in some cooked chicken, and I hand fed him that.
 It was only a tiny amount of food that he ate, but it was a start.
-He was quite an introverted cat and was scared of strangers, so it benefitted him greatly having daily visits from me.
+He was quite a shy cat and was scared of strangers, so it benefitted him greatly having daily visits from me.

 I find outwardly personable cats do much better in hospital.
-It is still worth a visit for you and for them, but not quite as important (in my opinion).
+It is still worth a visit for you and them, but not quite as important (in my opinion).
 We have a little Singapura cat who loves everybody.
 He had a one week stay in hospital when he broke his pelvis.
 He was the highlight of the practice, schmoozing all the staff who came to say hello to him.

 In some cases, your cat will become stressed and upset when he sees you.